Submit the California College Promise Grant

 Can I Regain Eligibility?

-Students who lose CCPG eligibility will have an opportunity to regain eligibility by meeting the above listed standards or may submit a Loss of California College Promise Grant (CCPG) Appeal (PDF) for reconsideration.
+Students who lose CCPG eligibility will have an opportunity to regain eligibility by meeting the above listed standards or may submit a Loss of California College Promise Grant (CCPG) Appeal (Dynamic Forms) for reconsideration.

 Foster youth and students receiving the CAL Vet Fee Waiver are exempt from these regulations.